Skip to content

 bash

-# Initialize new project
+# Initialize with prompts

 lien init

-lien init --upgrade
+lien init --yes

 lien index